 "Eye of the Serpent" is actually a somewhat unusual one-on-one adventure, for a few different reasons.
 First, it includes three more party members who are run as NPCs - which means that the adventure can be run for multiple players if desired.
 Second, it can be run for either for either druids, rangers, or monks (thanks to a very clever wilderness system), whereas all the other one-on-one adventures require a single specific class.

 A Different Sort of Wilderness.
 Prior to "Eye of the Serpent," wilderness adventures fit into three broad categories.
-They appeared extensively in Expert Set (1981) adventures, where they were hex crawls, just as Gary Gygax had suggested back in the original D&D (1974).
+They appeared extensively in Expert Set (1981) modules, where they were hex crawls, just as Gary Gygax had suggested back in the original D&D (1974).
 In other product lines, adventures like B5: "Horror on the Hill" (1983) offered a hint of the wilderness by letting adventurers move through above-ground ruins, but they were really just a different sort of dungeon-like environment.
 More notably, adventures like N2: "The Forest Oracle" (1984) let players move through railroaded encounters in a wilderness environment.

 It should be noted that "Eye of the Serpent" does also include a hex map, to back up the route chart.
 Apparently the designers just couldn't get away from some things.